cdepillabout/stacklock2nix/README.md

 versions instead of the `main` branch.
 You may also be interested in the [`CHANGELOG.md`](./CHANGELOG.md) file.

+Note: `stacklock2nix` provides a Haskell package set overlay called `suggestedOverrides`.
+This overlay contains overrides for various Haskell packages that are necessary for building with Nix.
+For instance, some Haskell packages have tests that assume it is possible to access the internet.
+This overlay disables tests for these packages.
+This overlay contains a bunch of fixes like this.

+This `suggestedOverrides` overlay is _not_ part of the Semantic Versioning guaranteed by `stacklock2nix`.
+There may be overrides added to or removed from `suggestedOverrides` without bumping the version of `stacklock2nix`.
+(Although, this is unlikely to be much of a problem for most users in practice.)

 ## Contributions and Where to Get Help

 Contributions are highly appreciated.
 If there is something you would like to